macnetic/faust/gen_doc/faq.md

 	  what():  Error in update_lambda: S (the Faust) contains nan elements in at least one of its matrices, can't compute lambda.
 	Aborted

 \note This error case has been fixed (without disabling the normalization) by the [3.16.0 FAµST version](https://faust.inria.fr/fa%c2%b5st-3-16-0-fix-of-the-hadamard-512x512-factorization-in-float-single-precision/) (which exceptionally computes the 2-norm of matrices in double precision when the single precision failed).
-So don't be suprised if you're unable to reproduce this error.
+So don't be surprised if you're unable to reproduce this error.
 However the fix is only available on the 2020 backend of the hierarchical PALM4MSA algorithm.
 So you can reproduce it anyway if you set the 2016 backend instead in hierarchical function arguments.

 Fixed case: